jasonkresch/protect/README.md

 ## Overview

 ***PROTECT*** provides a platform for [*threshold-secure* cryptography](https://en.wikipedia.org/wiki/Threshold_cryptosystem).
 It can be used to implement systems and services that tolerate multiple simultaneous faults and security breaches without loss of privacy, availability, or correctness.
-Moreoever, the system self-heals from faults and self-recovers from breaches.
-These restorative features enable **PROTECT** to maintain confidential elements (e.g., secret keys, private keys, bitcoin wallets, numbered bank accounts) durably over long periods, despite the many inevitable data loss and data exposure events that will occur over the course of that time.
+Further, the system self-heals from faults and self-recovers from breaches.
+This restorative capability enables **PROTECT** to maintain confidential elements (e.g., secret keys, private keys, bitcoin wallets, numbered bank accounts) durably over long periods, even if many components suffer data loss or data exposure events in that time.

-***PROTECT*** and leverages the mathematical relationships that exist between shares of a [secret sharing scheme](https://en.wikipedia.org/wiki/Secret_sharing) for distributed and secure function evaluations.
-These functions include [distributed key generation](https://en.wikipedia.org/wiki/Distributed_key_generation), [proactive security](https://en.wikipedia.org/wiki/Proactive_secret_sharing), [share recovery](https://en.wikipedia.org/wiki/Proactive_secret_sharing#Motivation), [key derivation](https://en.wikipedia.org/wiki/Key_derivation_function), [public key decryption](https://en.wikipedia.org/wiki/Public-key_cryptography), and [signature generation](https://en.wikipedia.org/wiki/Digital_signature).
+***PROTECT*** leverages mathematical relationships that exist between shares in a [secret sharing scheme](https://en.wikipedia.org/wiki/Secret_sharing) to perform secure and distributed function evaluations on the secret represented by those shares.
+These functions include [distributed key generation](https://en.wikipedia.org/wiki/Distributed_key_generation), [share refresh](https://en.wikipedia.org/wiki/Proactive_secret_sharing), [share recovery](https://en.wikipedia.org/wiki/Proactive_secret_sharing#Motivation), [key derivation](https://en.wikipedia.org/wiki/Key_derivation_function), [public key decryption](https://en.wikipedia.org/wiki/Public-key_cryptography), and [signature generation](https://en.wikipedia.org/wiki/Digital_signature).

-***PROTECT*** includes several example client utilities  to show how to build a threshold-secure applications.
-These example utilities include:
+***PROTECT*** includes a few example clients demonstrating threshold-secure applications.
+These examples include:
-* A distributed Certificate Authority whose private signing key is not stored in any location
+* A distributed Certificate Authority whose private *signing key* is not held at any location
-* A threshold-secure decryption service whose private decryption key never exists in any location
+* A threshold-secure decryption service whose private *decryption key* never exists in any location
-* A secret storage and retrieval client that allows the secure maintenance of arbitrary values
+* A secret storage and retrieval client allowing the secure maintenance of arbitrary *secret values*

-Using these techniques one can engineer secure cryptographic services *having neither any single point of failure nor any single point of compromise*.
+With the techniques implemented by ***PROTECT*** one can build secure cryptographic services *having neither any single point of failure nor any single point of compromise*.

 ### Functionality